Suicide Squad: Kill the Justice League Is Coming — Everything to Know

 In October 2021, DC revealed a new story trailer, showing off the cast, with some humor sprinkled throughout.
 The Suicide Squad is way more over-the-top than your typical band of heroes, and that shines through in the latest trailer.

-In it, we get to see The Flash, Green Lantern, Superman, and Penguin, and other supporting characters, but interestingly, there was no sign of Batman.
-Presumably, Batman will be in the game — Warner Bros. and Rockstead are likely holding his reveal for a later date.
+In it, we see The Flash, Green Lantern, Superman, Penguin, and other supporting characters, but interestingly, there was no sign of Batman.
+Batman will be in the game, as confirmed by a later trailer.

-Official gameplay footage hasn’t been shown to the public, but we do have a general idea of how this game will play.
+Now that official gameplay footage has been shown to the public, we have a better understanding of the game’s premise.
 Following the trailer reveal, Rocksteady creative director Sefton Hill answered some questions about the game, including those related to gameplay.

 Suicide Squad: Kill the Justice League will be a four-player co-op shooter.
 You can either play it with friends or with AI.
 If you do play with AI, you'll be able to seamlessly switch between characters.
-Hill didn't specify if it would be a first or third-person shooter.
-All characters will also have access to melee abilities.
+All characters will have access to melee abilities, though it seems like the game will incorporate shooter elements as well.

 Much of the game seems to take place in Metropolis.